lolevbeer/site/jobs/brewer.md

 - Team Mindset
 - Focus on Excellence

-This is a full time position.
-Compensation level varies based on experience but starts at $20/hr.
-Salaried position possible.

 To apply, email us at [jobs@lolev.beer](mailto:jobs@lolev.beer?subject=Give me a job at Lolev!) with relevant experience.